 A personal or household budget is a financial summary that compares and tracks your income and expenses for a defined period, typically one month at a time.
 Essentially, it is a written plan for how you will spend your money.
 It allows you to make financial decisions ahead of time, making it easier to cover all your expenses.
-It also helps you to pay off debt, save for the future, and be able to afford fun expenses.
+It also helps you pay off debt, save for the future, and be able to afford fun expenses.
 Budgeting consistently can help you turn your finances around and start the process of building wealth.

-How much spending money you should have each month depends on the individual.
+How much spending money you should have each month depends on you.
 However, to determine this amount, you need to get a sense of how much you are spending per month compared to what you earn.
 This way, you can set spending limits.
-The first step is to take a look at mandatory expenses, then add them all up and subtract the total from your income.
+The first step is to take a look at mandatory expenses, then add them up and subtract the total from your income.
 The amount you have left is what you can budget for discretionary expenses and savings goals.
 There are many different budgeting strategies you can follow to determine how much you spend each month.
 Generally, what you budget for expenses should not be more than your income; otherwise, you will end up in debt.

 Each month, you’ll likely spend in three categories of expenses: fixed, variable, and discretionary.
 Fixed expenses are necessary ongoing costs that don't change in amount or frequency.
 Some examples include rent, health insurance, or a phone plan.
 Variable expenses are still considered necessary costs, but the amount you spend changes every month.
 The amount you spend on groceries or clothing each month can be considered variable expenses.
-Lastly, discretionary expenses are those expenses that you desire and would like to have but do not necessarily need, such as a dinner out at a restaurant or concert tickets.
+Discretionary expenses are those expenses that you desire and would like to have but do not necessarily need, such as a dinner out at a restaurant or concert tickets.

 The 50/30/20 rule of thumb is a way to allocate your budget according to three categories: needs, wants, and financial goals.
 Through this strategy, 50% of your budget will go toward needs, 30% will go toward wants, and 20% will be put away for financial goals.
 All of the categories use your after-tax income.

 While you can make a budget by hand or by using one of the many applications or software available, a spreadsheet is one of the most effective ways to create a budget.
-To make a spreadsheet, you must first download a software program, such as Microsoft Excel.
+To make a spreadsheet, you must first download a software program such as Microsoft Excel.
 Then you’ll need a list of fixed monthly expenses, variable monthly expenses, and income records for everything you earn.
-Next, decide how you wish to organize your spreadsheet, whether that be by including all information in one sheet or creating several tabs within the sheet.
-Then, track your income sources, as well as your expenses.
+Next, decide how you wish to organize your spreadsheet, whether that is by including all information in one sheet or creating several tabs within the sheet.
+Then, track your income sources as well as your expenses.
 Compare the two, and continue to track your spending and saving habits within the sheet.
-There are also several pre-made sheets available online if you do not wish to start from scratch.
+There are also several premade sheets available online if you do not wish to start from scratch.

-An emergency fund is money that you have set aside to cover any financial emergencies or unexpected expenses that may come up.
+An emergency fund is money you have set aside to cover any financial emergencies or unexpected expenses that may come up.
 Those can include anything that you haven't planned for, such as unexpected car repairs, medical bills, unemployment or other income loss, property damage, or family emergencies.

 Liens give a person or company a right to somebody else’s property.
 You rarely notice them when things are going well because they help with home loans, auto loans, and other parts of your life.
 But when things go badly, liens can make your life difficult—or help you protect your interests.